Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 Effective September 4, 2007, the Supreme Court of Pennsylvania established an admission fee applicable to each out-of-state attorney entering an appearance in a Pennsylvania Court.
 Effective September 24, 2010, the admission fee increased from $100 to $200 per case and subsequently increased to $375 effective June 12, 2015.

-Effective April 2, 2009, Pennsylvania Rule of Professional Conduct 1.15 was amended to increase the annual attorney registration fee assessment by $25, with the increased amount dedicated to help fund civil legal aid for the poor.
-For years 2011-2012 through 2014-2015, the Court increased by $10 the amount of each attorney’s registration fee directed to the PA IOLTA Board’s mission.
-The Court reduced the temporary increase to $5 for year 2015-2016.
+Effective April 2, 2009, Rule of Professional Conduct 1.15 was amended to increase the annual attorney registration fee assessment by $25, with the increased amount dedicated to help fund civil legal aid for the poor.
+The funding is available to the IOLTA Board until further order of the Court directs otherwise.
+Since 2012, the amount of the attorney registration fee allocated to the IOLTA Board’s mission varied between $25 and $35.
+For the fiscal year ended June 30, 2023, the PA IOLTA Board’s portion of the fee was $30.

 Effective July 1, 2012, the Supreme Court of Pennsylvania amended Rule of Civil Procedure 1716 to provide that at least 50% of residual funds in class action lawsuits in Pennsylvania Courts be directed to the PA IOLTA Board to help fund civil legal aid for the poor.

 The IOLTA Board receives voluntary contributions from lawyers.
 From 2002 to 2016, these contributions funded the establishment or expansion of organized pro bono representation for indigent Pennsylvania residents by lawyers in private practice.
-Effective December 1, 2016, these contributions have been redirected toward the state-wide and specialized legal services grants.
+In October 2016, the IOLTA Board retired the Pro Bono Initiative Fund.
+All funds received after this date are considered unrestricted contributions.